Galleries and Sculpture Garden

 James M. Kemper Gallery

 The Kemper Gallery showcases permanent collection artworks including paintings, sculpture, video, and works on paper from the 1950s to today.
-Currently on view in one of the rooms is a selection of new acquisitions in contemporary art.
+Currently on view in one of the rooms is a selection of contemporary artworks addressing the environment.

 Garen Gallery

 The Garen Gallery presents special exhibitions and special installations of the permanent collection.
-The gallery is currently closed for the installation of Slingshot: 2024 MFA in Visual Art Thesis Exhibition.
+Currently on view is Design Agendas: Modern Architecture in St. Louis, 1930s–1970s.

 Barney A. Ebsworth Gallery

 The Ebsworth Gallery presents special exhibitions.
-Currently on view is Kahlil Robert Irving: Archaeology of the Present.
+Currently on view is Design Agendas: Modern Architecture in St. Louis, 1930s–1970s.

 Second Floor